terryaney/KatApp/readme.md

 # KatApp State

 When Vue applications are created (which is done behind the scenes in the KatApp framework), they are passed a 'model' which is the 'parent scope' for all Vue directives.
-The KatApp framework passes in a IApplicationData model which is described below.
+The KatApp framework passes in a IState model which is described below.
 All properties and methods of this model can be used directly in Vue directives.

 **This is probably the most important section of documentation since this object is used most often in the Vue directives used by Kaml Views when rendering pages.**

-- [IApplicationData](#IApplicationData) - The 'state model' used in all Vue directives.
+- [IState](#istate) - The 'state model' used in all Vue directives.
 - [RBLe Framework Result Processing in KatApp State](#rble-framework-result-processing-in-katapp-state) - Describes how RBLe Framework calculation results are turned into 'state model' results.

-## IApplicationData
+## IState

-The `IApplicationData` interface represents the 'scope' that is passed in to all KatApp Framework Vue enabled applications.
+The `IState` interface represents the 'scope' that is passed in to all KatApp Framework Vue enabled applications.
 Any of the property types below that are not primitive types (i.e. `string`, `boolean`, `any`, etc.) are explained in more detail in the [Supporting Interfaces](#supporting-interfaces) section.

 It is vital to understand the properties and methods of this interface for Kaml View developers.